anwaldt/sound_synthesis_introduction/Website/posts/Subtractive/subtractive-families.rst

 **EMS VCS 3 (1969)**

-  The semi-modular EMS allows access to the signal flow in a patching matrix.
+  The semi-modular EMS allows access to the signal flow with a patching matrix.
-  It is thus more suited for experimemtal sounds, as used by Pink Floyd in
-  *Welcome to the Machine* for the wobbling machine sounds in the beginning:
+  It is thus especially suited for experimental sounds, as used by Pink Floyd in *Welcome to the Machine* for the wobbling  machine sounds in the beginning:

   .. youtube:: lt-udg9zQSE
 	       :width: 400